 Fast-Acting Carbs and Competitive Running

-Since your muscles use carbs as fuel, if you run competitively or do strenuous aerobic exercise, you may need a higher amount of fast-acting carbs than if you are treating diabetic hypoglycemia.
+Since your muscles use carbs as fuel, if you run competitively or do strenuous aerobic exercise, you may need a higher amount of fast-acting carbs than if you are treating hypoglycemia.
 According to Competitor, an online source for runners, a whole banana, a fruit yogurt or a high-carb energy bar may offer the fast-acting carbs your muscles need, before, during and after exercise.